prishaag/StoryGen/README.md

    - **Word Spelling Practice:** For new words encountered, children can practice spelling, reinforcing vocabulary.

 ## Development details
 StoryGen was created using Node.js and React Native.
-StoryGen relies on connection to the ChatGPT 3.5 Turbo API, text to speech packages, and natural language processing.
+StoryGen relies on connection to the ChatGPT 3.5 Turbo API, text to speech packages, and natural language processing packages.

 ## Getting Started